How to align content to the buyer’s journey

 - How-to guides

 Ultimately, whatever type of content you decide to include should always loop back to the question your audience is asking at that stage of their buyer’s journey.
-In other words, your TOFU content should always provide an answer to “What’s my problem?”.
+In other words, your TOFU content should always be answering the “What’s my problem?” question.

-Let’s look at this through the lens of a business that provides video services, and a buyer who is not yet aware of their specific video-related problem.
-This usually occurs when someone is unaware that their symptoms signal a specific problem.
-Their search query might not be related to video.
-Instead, it might be something like “How to acquire more leads?”.
-In this case, we recommend creating a blog post that helps them pinpoint their problem (video services could be one of those options).
-This way, the content will help the reader identify that their symptoms signal the need for video services, moving them further down the funnel.
+Let’s look at this through an example.
+Let’s take a business that provides video services, and a buyer who is not yet aware of their specific video-related problem.
+This usually happens when someone doesn’t realize their symptoms signal a specific problem.
+They might not even being looking up anything to do with video.
+Instead, their search query could be something more like “How to acquire more leads?”.
+In this case, the best piece of content to serve is one that that helps them pinpoint their problem (where video services could be one of those options).
+This way, the content helps the reader realize that their symptoms actually signal a need for video services, which then moves them further down the funnel.

 5 Content ideas to address: “How do I fix my problem?”